started and continuing an exercise program can be a challenging

 your workout bag the night before.

-If you feel like not working out, agree to yourself to have
+If you feel like not working out, agree with yourself to have

 a very short, light workout.
 Quite often, after getting ready